Pension Bonus Scheme

 Back to top

-We can pay a lump sum bonus if you have registered in the scheme and kept working instead of claiming an income support payment.
+You may receive a lump sum bonus if you have registered in the scheme and have kept working past qualifying or pension age instead of claiming an income support payment.
+Refer to Age Limits below for further information.

 Income support payments include: